b-jesch/buildMakeMKV/README.md

 ./buildMakeMkv.sh --force

-If you want to generate a new keyfile only use options --force --keyonly
+If you want to generate a new keyfile only use options --force --keyonly:

 ./buildMakeMkv.sh --force --keyonly